ralphd60/hello-world/README.md

 # hello-world
-THis is an Hello- world project regarding GIT
+This is an Hello- world project regarding GIT.
+I have created my first branch.